1jour1vin

 Eye

-Dark ruby with purplish highlights
+Dark ruby color with purple highlights

 Nose